 They are white blood cells specialized in fighting parasites and certain diseases.

-They are also mediators of allergic responses and are associated with bronchial asthma development – they are used as markers of severity of the disease.
+They are also mediators of allergic responses and are associated with bronchial asthma development – they are used as markers of the severity of the disease.

 The name eosinophil or acidophil relates to the fact that this particular group is acid-loving: they show their affinity for acids by turning bright red after staining with eosin, an acidic red dye used in the standard procedure of microscope probe preparation.